BjoernLoetters/lambda-m/README.md

 if True 0 1
 ```

-Note that there are no types (neither statically nor dynamically) in λ<sub>M</sub>.
-Therefore a `data`-definition does not introduce a type constructor.
-One could call those data definitions "algebraic data constructors".

-The example above shows how `if` may be implemented only using pattern match as a built-in tool.
-The result of the expression above should be `0`.
+The example above shows how `if` may be implemented only using pattern matching.
+The result of the expression above is always `0`.

 A more complex pattern match can be seen in the following example:
 ```